ciarancarolan/eMRTD-PKD/README.md

 # eMRTD-PKD
-Examples of code for handling public key data and file formats associated with ICAO compliant travel documents
+Examples of code for handling public key data and file formats associated with ICAO compliant travel documents.

 Code is stored in the 'examples' branch.